cwus619/crowdfunding-product/README.md

 # crowdfunding-product
-This is my solution to the crowdfunding product page challenge on frontend mentor - currently a WIP, which I'll be uploading in stages.
+This is my solution to the crowdfunding product page challenge on frontend mentor - this is now complete (but may be overhauled entirely in a not too distant future), and I will be uploading the new README document soon.

 ## Progress
 Current version is just the basic layout of the webpage for dekstop.
 The next steps I'll be working on: